Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 What is CSS

-Once your child has a good understanding of HTML, it’s time to move on to CSS.
-CSS, or Cascading Style Sheets, is the language used to style web pages.
-CSS was launched in 1996 by Håkon Wium Lie, to enable web designers to control the layout, colors, fonts, and other visual elements of a web page.
+When your child is now confident with his knowledge of HTML, it’s time to transition to CSS.
+CSS, which stands for Cascading Style Sheets, is a language used for styling web pages.
+Learning CSS for kids is an entertaining way of teaching children about designing web layouts.
+CSS was introduced in 1996 by Håkon Wium Lie to enable the web designer to control the layout, colors, fonts, and other visual elements of a web page.

 The basic components of CSS are:

-2. Properties: CSS properties define the visual styles that are applied to the targeted HTML elements.
-Properties include options for styling fonts, colors, backgrounds, borders, margins, padding, and more.
+2. Properties: CSS properties state the visual presentation that will be applied to targeted HTML elements.
+Properties include but are not limited to: Fonts, colors, backgrounds, borders, margins, padding, etc.

-5. Box model: The box model is a way of representing HTML elements as boxes with content, padding, borders, and margins.
-Understanding the box model is important for creating layouts and spacing on a website.
+5. Box model: Box model is a form of representing any HTML element in boxes with a content, padding, borders, and margins.
+A good grasp of the box model is helpful when creating web pages’ layout and spacing.

-6. Units of measurement: CSS supports different units of measurement for defining sizes and distances, such as pixels, ems, rems, percentages, and more.
+6. Units of measurement: CSS allows for various units of measurement for defining sizes and distances, including pixels, ems, rems, percentages, and more.

 7. Media queries: Developers use it to create styles that only apply under certain conditions, such as different screen sizes or device orientations.
 This is important for creating responsive designs that adapt to different devices.

-8. Comments: CSS comments are used to add notes or explanations to the code that are ignored by the browser.
-They come in handy in keeping track of changes or explaining the purpose of certain styles.
+8. Comments: Comments are used in CSS to add notes or explanations to the code that are ignored by the browser.
+They are useful in keeping track of changes or explaining the purpose of certain styles.

 How to Teach HTML and CSS to Kids?